-- Fishercap Lake, Redrock Lake, and Red Rock Falls – really beautiful short hike with swimming holes.
+- Fishercap Lake, Redrock Lake, and Red Rock Falls – a really beautiful short hike with swimming holes.

 - Swiftcurrent Lookout – shares the same trail as #18 – worth the distance if you can for 360º views and a glacier from the top.

 - McDonald Creek Trail / John’s Lake Loop – great short hike with glacially colored water running over the rocks + waterfalls.